-This is another method you can employ to clean Timberland boots at home, and it works especially well for tough stains.
-Vinegar is a harmless, natural cleaner that you can use on almost any type of boot.
-It’s also very cheap and readily available everywhere.
+The more stubborn stains can be removed with diluted white vinegar.
+Vinegar is a harmless, natural cleaner you can use on almost any type of boot.
+It's also very cheap and readily available everywhere.

-Make a water and vinegar mixture, with the proportions being about ten parts water, one part vinegar.
-Dip a cloth in the mixture and let it soak for a few minutes.
-Squeeze any excess liquid out of the cloth and use it to rub the stain.
-You can also use a soft brush on stains if you are unsure about the cloth getting it all out.
+Make a water and vinegar mixture, with the proportions being about ten parts water and one part vinegar.
+Dip a cloth in the mix and let it soak for a few minutes.
+Squeeze any excess liquid out of the fabric and use it to rub the stain.

 How To Clean Stain Using Baking Soda

-If it’s a deeper stain, use a cloth to rub the baking soda in.
-After you’ve let it sit, wipe it off with a sponge or cloth.
+Use a cloth to rub the baking soda in if it's a deeper stain.
+After you've let it sit, wipe it off in a circular motion with a sponge or cloth.
 The baking soda will absorb the oils that made the stain and leave your leather boots clean.

 How To Clean with Baby Wipes and Bread

-We don’t need to tell you how easy it is to get some baby wipes and bread.
-Using baby wipes is a safe and effective way to clean your Timberland boots.
-They are gentle and won’t damage the leather.
-Use them to wipe the entire surface of the boot until it is clean.
+We don't need to tell you how easy it's to get baby wipes and bread!
+Baby wipes are a safe and effective way to clean your Timberland boots.
+They're gentle and won't damage the leather.
+Use them to wipe the entire surface of the boot.

-After the boot is clean use some stale crust-free bread to remove stains.
+After the boot is clean, use stale crust-free bread to remove stains.
 The texture of the bread is similar to fine-grade sandpaper.
-Scrubbing with it will remove any surface stains.
-Dust off the leftover crumbs and you're good to go.
+Scrubbing with it will remove surface stains.
+Dust off the leftover crumbs.

 How To Clean Timberland Boots Using Specialty Products

-Besides making quality boots, Timberland also sells special cleaning products for different types of leather.
-These products will not only clean your boots, but nourish and protect the leather.
+Besides making quality boots, Timberland also sells unique cleaning products for different types of leather.
+These products will clean your boots and nourish and protect the leather.
 The downside is that these items are more expensive than your regular household items.

-Maybe you can use the home cleaning methods weekly, while you give your boots a thorough cleaning using specialty products once per month.
+You can use the home cleaning methods weekly while you thoroughly clean your boots using specialty products once per month.
 Go to the Timberland store to find the right cleaning product for your boot and follow the instructions.

-Suede and nubuck are popular materials for making Timberland boots, and for good reason.
-They are durable and stylish materials, but they do require some special care when cleaning.
-Here is what you should look out for when cleaning suede and nubuck boots.
+Suede and nubuck are popular materials for making Timberland boots and for good reason.
+They are durable and stylish materials but require special care when cleaning.
+Here is what you should look for when cleaning suede and nubuck boots.

 Cleaning Suede Boots

-Suede is a very delicate material and special care should be taken when cleaning your boots.
-Suede and water don’t mix well, and water can leave your boots permanently stained.
-The best option is to use a dry cleaning method, or to be very delicate if you are using a water solution.
-For scuffs and scraps use an eraser.
+Suede is a delicate material; special care should be taken when cleaning your boots.
+Suede and water don't mix well; water can permanently stain your boots.
+The best option is to use a dry cleaning method or to be very delicate if you use a water solution; for scuffs and scraps, use an eraser.

 Cleaning Nubuck Boots

 Because nubuck stains and scuffs easily, the ideal option is prevention.
-Buy sprays that will protect your shoe and make the cleaning process easier, as well as making your boots last longer.
+Buy protective sprays that will make the cleaning process more manageable and make your boots last longer.

 Care of Boots Should Not Be a Chore

 Timberland boots are made to be durable and easy to clean.
-We expect you to wear them daily in your workplace, so they are bound to get dirty.
-This is why we use only the best leather when making our boots.
-After a hard week of work, you can use any home-cleaning method you like and still look presentable next Monday.
-We know life can be exhausting – that’s why we made cleaning Timberland boots easy.
+We expect you to wear them daily at work so that they will get dirty.
+This is why we use only the best leather when making them.
+After a hard week, you can use any home-cleaning method and still look presentable next Monday.
+Life can be exhausting, so we made cleaning Timberland boots easy.